How Rates Move:

 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.
 Tracking these securities real-time is critical.
 For more information about the rate market, contact me directly.
 I'm among few mortgage professionals who have access to live trading screens during market hours.

-Rates Currently Trending:
+Rates Currently Trending: Neutral

-Today's Rate Forecast:
+Today's Rate Forecast: Neutral

-Today's Potential Rate Volatility:
+Today's Potential Rate Volatility: Neutral

 Bottom Line: